Her Majesty (song): Release

-In October 2009, MTV Networks released a version of the song for the video game The Beatles: Rock Band that allowed one to play the song's missing last chord.
+In October 2009, MTV Games released a version of the song for the video game The Beatles: Rock Band that allowed one to play the song's missing last chord.
 The change garnered controversy among some fans who preferred the original unresolved ending.

 Critical reception

 On its own, it would have been judged as one of the group's least substantial tracks, though it had a throwaway charm.
 In its context, however, it was very effective and memorable.
 For "Her Majesty" was the track that ended the Abbey Road album, in a manner that ensured that people never forgot its existence.